BU-IE-360/spring21-ahmettabakoglu/index.md

 ## Homework 3 (June 6)

 In [this](files/hw3.html) project, I used an hourly data set that contains the electricity consumption data of Turkey to analyze its trend and seasonality properties and build AR and MA models.

+## Term Project (July 2)

+In [this](files/FinalProjectReport.html) project, we built forecasting models to predict the sales of 9 products of Trendyol.